BenAcord/AutoRpt/README.md

 ---

 ## Install
 A work-in-progress shell script is included which is intended to automate the dependencies and setup.
-The example here uses /opt as AutoRpt's home.
+The example here uses /opt as AutoRpt's install home.

 ### Dependencies & Caveats
 AutoRpt has only been tested on Kali Linux.
+These dependencies will be added with setup.sh.
 - p7zip
 - pandoc
 - pandoc-data